 Private student loans are an example of a legal transaction for which you will typically need to use your official name and gender as reflected by your information on file with the Social Security Administration unless otherwise instructed by the lender.
 That doesn’t mean they won’t allow you to use your preferred name and pronouns for purposes of basic communication.
 All lenders are different and make their own policies.

 Keep in mind that most private lenders will require young adults with extremely limited personal credit history to have a cosigner.
 This applies to most undergraduate student loan borrowers.
 Normally, a parent or guardian would be the cosigner.
 In a situation where the parent or guardian is unsupportive of the student, another family member or adult friend can step in, understanding that they will be on the hook if the loan goes into default.

 Read more about Student Loans – Comparing All Student Loan Programs

-Applying For Outside Scholarships
+Applying For Scholarships for Transgender Students

 The Bottom Line